Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 If you opt for a certified preowned car from a luxury manufacturer, you’ll often receive a renewed warranty.
 In fact, many manufacturers allow secondary owners to drive out the original manufacturer’s warranty before taking advantage of a short preowned warranty.
 So while maintenance costs can be high on luxury cars, you can at least rest assured your car is still covered for manufacturer defects.

 Tips for buying a used luxury car

-Convinced a used luxury car is for you?
-Here are four tips to help you pick the right one:
+Convinced buying a used luxury car is for you?
+Here are 4 tips to help you pick the right one:

 - Schedule an inspection.
 Just like buying any used car, you should have a trusted mechanic check it out.
 An inspection can turn up any potential faults or previous damage that may not be initially visible to you.

 - Run a full diagnostic scan.
 Alongside your inspection, have a diagnostic scan done on the onboard electronics.
 These control a variety of features, so even a small problem can impact how well your car drives.

 - Check the controls.
 Chances are you’re buying a car with an infotainment system and a central command system.
 Connect your smartphone, turn on the Wi-Fi, press all the buttons and make sure everything works the way it should.

 - Avoid modifications.
 If you’re going for an older luxury car, check for previous owner modifications.
 Any big changes should be noted, and in general, avoided.
 You don’t want someone’s faulty upgrades to cost you money down the road.

 Why should I avoid buying a used luxury car?

 Although buying a used luxury car can be a great deal, it may turn out to be pricier in the long run.
 Consider these drawbacks of buying a used versus new luxury car before you decide what’s right for you: